tobimori/paywallr/README.md

 > Fixed as of 03/16/2020

-> ***Introduced in Version 2.0.*** Article text will be loaded from a JSON only available on the mobile page using a XMLHttpRequest with a spoofed user-agent.
+> ***Introduced in Version 2.0.*** Article text will be loaded from meta data (JSON-LD) only available on the mobile page using a XMLHttpRequest with a spoofed user-agent.

-### NahverkehrHAMBURG
+### NahverkehrHAMBURG / NRWZ / Titanic Magazin

-> ***Introduced in Version 1.1.***
+> ***Introduced in Version 1.1/2.0/2.2.***
-> NahverkehrHAMBURG uses Steady to finance their site.
-All articles are available for free at release, but will be blocked with a popup after a few days.
-Only the view is blocked, so Unpaywall removes the element that advertises the paywall.
+> These sites use Steady to earn money.
+Only the view is blocked by an element paywallr simply removes.

 ### Lensing Media (e.g. Ruhrnachrichten)